qubic/qubic-cli/README.md

 		Port of the target node for querying blockchain information (default: 21841) -scheduletick <TICK_OFFSET>
-		Offset number of scheduled tick that will perform a transaction (default: 20)
+		Offset number of scheduled tick that will perform a transaction (default: 20) -force
+		Do action although an error has been detected.
+Currently only implemented for proposals.
 Command:
 [WALLET COMMAND]
 	-showkeys